-Sonia first became a believer in loitering while freelancing in India.
-In her reporting, which frequently hovered on the relationship between safety and freedom, she came across the book, Why Loiter?: Women And Risk On Mumbai Streets.
-The authors Shilpa Phadke, Sameera Khan and Shilpa Ranade argued that one of the reasons public space often feels hostile to women has to do with the way their presence in public is often policed.
-If there’s no purpose to why women are out — running an errand, shopping, etc. — then many people, regardless of gender, might not feel there’s a reason for them to be out in the first place.
+I’m a freelance journalist and audio producer, and first became a believer in loitering while freelancing in India from 2013 to 2015.
+My reporting at times hovered on the relationship between safety and freedom for women, and while reporting this story about couples canoodling in public parks, I came across the book Why Loiter?: Women And Risk On Mumbai Streets.
+The authors Shilpa Phadke, Sameera Khan and Shilpa Ranade argued that one of the reasons public space can feel hostile to women is because of the way their presence in public is often policed.
+The rationale is, if there’s no purpose as to why women are out — running an errand, shopping, etc. — then some people might not feel there’s a reason for them to be out in the first place.

 What women need to do, the authors argued, is flip the narrative on who controls their presence.
 Women must stake their claim to public space — in other words, loiter.
 It is by loitering that space becomes theirs.

-If loitering is really, as this article puts it, just being, it becomes a critical question of who gets to control your right to belong in a specific place.
-As loitering has received renewed attention in the U.S. amidst rising homelessness and some peoples’ discomfort at the presence of black residents, for example (see the story about “BBQ Becky,” the white woman who called the cops on a black family barbecuing in Oakland, Calif.), it becomes all the more important to recognize and advocate for your right to be (see the follow up story of Oakland organizing a “Barbecuing while black” party — effectively, a political statement on loitering).
+And if loitering is really — as this article puts it — just being, it becomes a critical question of who gets to control your right to belong in a specific place.
+As loitering has received renewed attention in the U.S. with rising homelessness and some peoples’ discomfort at the presence of black residents, for example (see the story about “BBQ Becky,” the white woman who called the cops on a black family barbecuing in Oakland, Calif.), it becomes all the more important to recognize and advocate for your right to be (see the follow-up story of Oakland organizing a “Barbecuing while black” party — effectively, a political statement on loitering).